naoshibaikyu/superbuddn/epilogues/incorrect5.md

 %

-Scruffy: Are you an ‘arr’ pirate or a ‘yo ho ho’ pirate?
+Tikiman: Are you an ‘arr’ pirate or a ‘yo ho ho’ pirate?

 Selena: I’m a ‘I’m not paying $600 for photoshop’ pirate.